 Smart device controls

 More and more people are incorporating some form of smart home tech in their lives.
 In response to this growing trend, Google added a new section in Android 11 that allows you to easily control your various devices without needing to open an app.

 You can hold down the power button to launch the new tool.
 At the top, you’ll find the usual power features, but underneath, you’ll see a lot more options.
 There’s a Google Pay shortcut that allows you to quickly choose which payment method you want your next contactless transaction to use.
 Under that, you’ll see a bunch of buttons connected to your various smart home products.

 Android 11 will pre-populate this field with six of your devices, but you can add/remove devices as you see fit.
 Whichever devices you settle on, you can tap them to turn lights on or off, check your security cameras, unlock your front door, etc. No more opening three separate apps to do all those things!

 One-time permissions and auto-reset

 It’s no secret that Google has faced some hefty accusations of negligence over the past few years related to the privacy and security of its users.
 Thankfully, Android 11 now gives more control over privacy and security to users than ever before.

 The star feature of this new initiative is one-time permissions.
-When you first install an app, Android 10 will ask you if you want to grant an app permissions all the time, only when you’re using the app, or not at all.
+When you first install an app, Android 10 will ask you if you want to grant the app permissions all the time, only when you’re using the app, or not at all.
 This was a big step forward, but Android 11 gives the user even more control by allowing them to give permissions only for that specific session.